Give Yourself and Your Pitch the Greatest Opportunity to Succeed

 The other reason you want to know your pitch well and not rely on slides as a teleprompter is the possibility of a technical problem.
 Be prepared for everything, including having to pitch without technology.

 Take it live

 Now that you’ve developed your entire presentation, rehearsed it, revised it, and rehearsed it again, you’re ready to present it in front of people (family/friends/business associates).
 You don’t want to wait until your actual presentation to present it in front of people for the first time.
 Do this until you are comfortable with it.

 Have people ask questions so you learn how to best respond to questions your audience may ask you; again, you don’t want the real thing to be the first time you try this.

 Earlier, I wrote that you don’t memorize each word, that you want to get to know your concepts and speak to them.
 This is absolutely true.
 You should, however, develop a powerful one- or two-sentence opening and closing and memorize them.

 Memorizing your opening helps you get off to a strong start, immediately engaging your audience.
 Memorizing your closing delivers a compelling ending that drives home your point.

 Perhaps the most difficult thing

-Being an entrepreneur means that you’ll be constantly telling others about the product, service, or company that you have created.
-Therefore, knowing how to effectively convey that information is paramount.
+Being an entrepreneur means that you’ll constantly be telling others about the product, service, or company that you have created.
+Therefore, knowing how to convey that information effectively is paramount.
 Follow these suggestions and give yourself the greatest opportunity to succeed!